Events

 Please note this event is for Members only

-This event is part of our NERUPI series on Student Characteristics in the OfS Equal Opportunities Risk Register where Gypsy, Traveller, or Roma ethnic groups, or the Boater and Showmen communities are included in the section on Ethnicity.
-While this recognition is welcome there are distinct differences between these groups and this event will focus mainly on Gypsy and Romany Travellers.
+This event was part of our NERUPI series on Student Characteristics in the Office for Students Equality of Opportunity Risk Register where Gypsy, Traveller, or Roma ethnic groups, or the Boater and Showmen communities are included in the section on Ethnicity.
+While this recognition is welcome, there are distinct differences between these groups and this event focused mainly on Gypsy and Romany Travellers.

 Gypsy and Romany Travellers have been part of European and UK societies for hundreds of years.
 The traditional patterns of a travelling life have been eroded over time but the distinct culture based on independence, self-sufficiency, creativity and community remains strong in settled and mobile communities alike.
 Gypsy and Romany travellers have faced legislative discrimination as well as local prejudice making positive engagement with services such as health and education challenging and leading to very low participation in higher education.

-Rob Thatcher and Thamasin Young will share an insight and overview into GRT activity and initiatives taking place at the University of Surrey, ranging from primary school to extra-curricular activity to community engagement.
+Rob Thatcher and Thamasin Young shared an insight and overview into GRT activity and initiatives taking place at the University of Surrey, ranging from primary school to extra-curricular activity to community engagement.

-Sarah Finnegan and Louise Crabtree, will discuss progress made since the University of Leeds signed the GTRSB into HE pledge and will include information on their partnership with local organisation Leeds GATE.
+Sarah Finnigan and Louise Crabtree, discussed progress made since the University of Leeds signed the Gypsy, Roma, Traveller, Showmen and Boaters into HE pledge and will include information on their partnership with local organisation Leeds GATE.

-We will also hear from Christopher Derbyshire, Sussex University who will give an overview of generating practice in a field where there is no external agenda; and discuss creating a road map and measuring the distance travelled.
+Christopher Derbyshire gave an overview of generating practice in a field where there is no external agenda and discussed creating a road map and measuring the distance travelled.

 Meet our Speakers: Marie Bowers

-Marie Bowers is Technician in Charge (Physiology) at the University of Glasgow and a postgraduate researcher at the University of Aberdeen, where she is investigating the experiences of Gypsy, Traveller, Roma, Showman and Boater (GTRSB) students in STEMM higher education.
+Marie Bowers is Technician in Charge (Physiology) at the University of Glasgow and a postgraduate researcher at the University of Aberdeen, where she is investigating the experiences of Gypsy, Traveller, Roma, Boater and Showmen (GTRBS) students in STEMM higher education.
 Marie uses her lived experience as a Romany scientist to inform her research.
-She is the founder of Science Travels, a physiology outreach project working with GTRSB young people.
-Marie is also Co-chair of ACERT (the Advisory Council for the Education of Romany and Other Travellers) and an active member of the GTRSB working group at the University of Glasgow.
+She is the founder of Science Travels, a physiology outreach project working with GTRBS young people.
+Marie is also Co-chair of ACERT (the Advisory Council for the Education of Romany and Other Travellers) and an active member of the GTRBS working group at the University of Glasgow.

 Meet our Speakers: Rob Thatcher